 Larry helps both multi-national and emerging companies harness authentic marketing strategies – including reinventing themselves around this new form of good – to create powerhouse brands.
 Among the companies Larry has counseled are: ARM, AT&T, Boston Scientific, Coca-Cola, General Electric, General Motors, IBM, John Deere, Kaiser Permanente, Microsoft, PTC, Pittsburgh Steelers, SAP and Verizon Wireless.

-In 1987, Larry started his own public relations company, The Weber Group, which within a decade became the world’s largest public relations firm.
-The Interpublic Group of Companies purchased The Weber Group in late 1996, and in early 2000, Larry was named chairman and CEO of Interpublic’s Advanced Marketing Services, a $3 billion unit with 12,000 people and including the company’s public relations, research and analysis, and entertainment holdings.
+In 1978, Larry started his own public relations company, The Weber Group, which within a decade became the world’s largest public relations firm.
+The Interpublic Group of Companies purchased The Weber Group in late 1996, and in early 2000, Larry was named chairman and CEO of Interpublic’s Advanced Marketing Services, a $3 billion unit with 12,000 people, and included the company’s public relations, research and analytics and entertainment holdings.

 Larry serves on a number of boards of corporations, non-profits and academic institutions.
 He is the Co-founder and Chairman of the Board of Directors of the Massachusetts Innovation and Technology Exchange (MITX).
 He also serves of the Board of Directors for Pegasystems, Inc. (PEGA) in Cambridge, Mass. and Macromill Group (TYO:3730) in Japan.
 He is a guest lecturer at Tuck School of Business at Dartmouth College.
 In 2013, Larry was a speaker and a member of Oxford’s winning 2013 Union Debate team at the annual Silicon Valley Comes to Oxford.